Ainsty: Early history

 The city of York later claimed jurisdiction over the area under a royal charter of King John granted in the early 13th century.
 The validity of this charter was a matter of dispute between the city and the Crown, eventually leading to the imprisonment of the mayor in 1280 when it was proved that a clause in the document had been altered.
 The bailiffs of the city were subsequently able to resume jurisdiction of the wapentake, although it was not formally included in the city when it was created a county of itself in 1396.

 In 1449 the Ainsty was annexed to York, with the sheriffs of the city assuming authority.
 The city, which was said to be "in decay", was granted the "privileges and franchises" of the Ainsty to improve its financial position.
 In 1463 the mayor and aldermen were made justices of the peace with the commission of oyer and terminer.

+Many Ainsty villages have churches with well-preserved Norman (Romanesque) features, e.g. Tockwith, Moor Monkton, Bilton-in-Ainsty, Askham Richard, Askham Bryan, Healaugh, and Wighill.
+The comparative absence of alteration to these churches after c.
+1200 (and of large later churches) suggests that the Ainsty was something of an economic backwater during the later mediaeval period.
+The area contains the sites of at least two deserted villages: Easedike, just north of Tadcaster on the Wharfe, and Wilstrop on the south bank of the Nidd.

+The English Civil War battlefield of Marston Moor (1644) lies within the Ainsty, near Long Marston.

 Municipal reform

 The Municipal Corporations Act 1835 reformed the city of York as a municipal borough with effect from 1 January 1836.
 It was unclear if the reformed corporation still had jurisdiction in the Ainsty.
 The matter was finally settled by the Municipal Corporation (Boundaries) Act 1836, which came into force in August.
 Under the legislation the Ainsty was declared to be part of the West Riding for all purposes.
 When elected county councils were created by the Local Government Act 1888, the Ainsty's inclusion in the West Riding was confirmed.

-By the 19th-century, the Ainsty had two divisions: the eastern, or York Division, and the western, or Tadcaster Division.
+By the 19th century, the Ainsty had two divisions: the eastern, or York Division, and the western, or Tadcaster Division.

 Like other similar subdivisions of counties, although the Ainsty was never formally abolished, it ceased to have any function in the latter half of the 19th century.
-The former area of the wapentake is now divided between the unitary City of York and the districts of Harrogate and Selby in North Yorkshire.
+The former area of the wapentake is now divided between the unitary City of York and the former districts of Harrogate and Selby in North Yorkshire.